Find out whether campfires are allowed

 Even if campfires are generally allowed, they may be restricted by several types of fire bans.

-- No burn notice: No burn notice days can be declared by the Office of Environment and Heritage to prevent air pollution from smoke.
+- No burn notice: No burn notice days can be declared by the Department of Planning, Industry and Environment to prevent air pollution from smoke.

 Learn more about no burn notices

 Find out if a no burn notice is in force today